Dingsel/packEncrypt/README.md

 | LiteLoaderBDS / LeviLamina | Need To Test But Probably Not |

 ## Without Regolith
 Regolith Operates In Temporary Directories.
 Depending On Your File Structure You Might Wanna Change The Paths.
-This Program Assumes That It Is Placed From A Place One Above The RP Folder So Build Your File Structure Arround That It Can Access A RP Folder Relative To Its Execution.
+This Program Assumes That It Is Placed In A Place One Above The RP Folder So Build Your File Structure Arround That It Can Access A RP Folder Relative To Its Execution.